natenka/pyneng-book-en/docs/source/book/08_python_basic_examples/variable_unpacking.rst

 Use ``*``
 ~~~~~~~~~~~~~~~~~~~

-The unpacking  of variables supports a special syntax that allows unpacking  of several elements into one.
-If you put ``*`` in front of the variable name all elements except those that are explicitly assigned will be written into it.
+Unpacking  of variables supports a special syntax that allows unpacking  of several elements into one.
+If you put ``*`` in front of variable name, all elements except those that are explicitly assigned will be written into it.

-For example, you can get the first element in the *first* variable and the rest in the *rest*:
+For example, you can get the first element in *first* variable and the rest in *rest*:

 .. code:: python